naisutech/react-tree/README.md

 ![demo](./stories/demo/react-tree-demo.gif)

-- supports dark (default) and light theme
+- supports dark (default), light theme, and CUSTOM THEMES (see `Themeing` below)
 - supports three sizes: full width, half width and narrow (33%)
+- supports full-height or content-height vertical sizing (flex-box based)
 - optimized UX to clearly indicate open/closed folders, selected items and reactions to user input
 - optimized for long object labels: ellipsis when labels become too large for container
 - optimized for deeply nested structures: container becomes scrollable when nested items might become hidden outside of container
-- stylable: provide override CSS with suitable selectors (see Tree.scss for reference)
-- will show loading progress if data not supplied or not ready
+- empty indicator: if no data is provided, display a message to the user

+## Features:
+- loading indicator: provide an `isLoading` prop to indicate that the component is not ready

-## add to a project
+## Add to a project

 `yarn add @naisutech/react-tree` or `npm install @naisutech/react-tree`

-## usage
+## Usage

 ```jsx
 import Tree from '@naisutech/react-tree'